 Clinical Project Manager

-Since 2015, she decided to go a step further and to explore opportunities in pharmaceutical development of innovative molecules.
+In 2015, she decided to go a step further and to explore opportunities in pharmaceutical development of innovative molecules.
 For that she undertook an advanced study program in clinical trial management at the University of Geneva giving her the knowledge involved in preclinical and clinical trial studies.

 At the beginning of 2016, she joined the iM4TB foundation to support the team in charge of the pre-clinical studies and regulatory documents writing.
-Since the beginning of 2017,she has been in charge of the clinical development of PBTZ169.
+Since the beginning of 2017, she has been in charge of the clinical development of PBTZ169.